LxiStandard/LxiStandard.github.io/site/_posts/2025-04-14-LXI Updated Test Procedures.md

 excerpt_separator: <!--excerpt-->
 ---

-The Kerberos Test Procedures have been updated
+The Kerberos Test Procedures have been updated for:
    * More descriptive in certain areas.
-    * Address change to API Extended Function with Connected Devices and LXIVersion.
+   * Address a change in the API Extended Function with Connected Devices and LXIVersion.

 <!--excerpt-->